-The purpose of IMHA's is to help people to participate in decisions about their care and treatment and to make them aware of their rights and how to exercise them.
+The purpose of IMHAs is to help you to participate in decisions about your care and treatment, and to make you aware of your rights and how to exercise them.
 To be eligible to receive the help of an IMHA, you have to be a 'qualifying patient'.

 Qualifying patients are those who are:

-People have a legal right to be informed of their entitlement to an IMHA and this must include the relevant information being given both orally and in writing.
-The person responsible will depend on the situation at the time, for example, it is the hospital manager's duty when the patient is initially detained.
+You have a legal right to be informed of your entitlement to an IMHA, both verbally and in writing.
+The person responsible will depend on the situation at the time, for example it's the hospital manager's duty when you are initially detained.

-If you want to make a referral to the advocacy service please contact the relevant Local Mind Association that provides the service in your area.
+If you want to make a referral to the advocacy service please contact the organisation who provides the service in your area (see below).
 We have an open referral system so you can be referred by mental health professionals, family or you can self refer.

 Our advocacy services are governed by a clear set of principles: